chrischiedo/chrischiedo.github.io/about.md

 I am an **AWS Certified Cloud Practitioner**.
 I have also authored a [high-level guide](https://chrischiedo.github.io/rust-for-java-devs/) for Java developers who are interested in learning Rust.

-I am currently working as  a freelance software engineer and an open-source contributor (here's an [example of a contribution](https://github.com/quarkusio/quarkus/pull/41862) that I made to the [Quarkus project](https://github.com/quarkusio) that I'm especially proud of).
+I am currently working as  a freelance software engineer and an open-source contributor (here's an [example of a contribution](https://github.com/googleapis/google-cloud-rust/pull/1946) that I made to the [Google Cloud Rust Client Libraries project](https://github.com/googleapis/google-cloud-rust) that I'm especially proud of).

 I'm naturally a **very curious person**, and I particularly enjoy learning new things every day. **I feel energized when working with small, highly motivated teams that care deeply about delivering business results**.